ddavidson99/dyzbox/memory-bank/activeContext.md

 19. **Email Branding**: Added automatic "Sent with DYZBOX" signature to all outgoing emails.
 20. **Space Optimization**: Reduced sidebar font sizes for a more compact view and better space utilization.
 21. **UI Consistency**: Created consistent email viewing experience across inbox and label pages.
+22. **Visual Notification System**: Implemented subtle animation for categories with unread messages, making only the category icons "jiggle" to draw user attention while maintaining text readability.
-22. **Authentication Strategy**: Decided on provider-based authentication (OAuth) with account linking for multiple email providers, using a single user identity in our system.
+23. **Authentication Strategy**: Decided on provider-based authentication (OAuth) with account linking for multiple email providers, using a single user identity in our system.

 ## Current Challenges